PyCQA/bandit/README.rst

       -s SKIPS, --skip SKIPS
-                            comma-separated list of test IDs to skip -l, --level           report only issues of a given severity level or higher (-l for LOW, -ll for MEDIUM, -lll for HIGH) -i, --confidence      report only issues of a given confidence level or higher (-i for LOW, -ii for MEDIUM, -iii for HIGH) -f {csv,custom,html,json,screen,txt,xml,yaml}, --format {csv,custom,html,json,screen,txt,xml,yaml}
+                            comma-separated list of test IDs to skip -l, --level           report only issues of a given severity level or higher (-l for LOW, -ll for MEDIUM, -lll for HIGH) (default: 1) -i, --confidence      report only issues of a given confidence level or higher (-i for LOW, -ii for MEDIUM, -iii for HIGH) (default: 1) -f {csv,custom,html,json,screen,txt,xml,yaml}, --format {csv,custom,html,json,screen,txt,xml,yaml}
                             specify output format
       --msg-template MSG_TEMPLATE